capfredf/talks/llvm-dev-23/script.md

 [Slide Original Plan Contd]

-Next, we thought we need to extract type information regarding the cursor position.
+Next, we thought we needed to extract type information regarding the cursor position.

 For example, Suppose, the constructor of Foo takes an interger and a string and we are doing code completion for the second argument to a call of this